Browse our categories:

 • Be extra vigilant in patient monitoring: A patient’s vital signs alert a CVICU nurse of any life-threatening status changes in a patient’s condition.
 As a result, a nurse in this unit will need to monitor all intravenous lines, machine equipment, and settings closely and frequently.
 If you notice something is off, don’t hesitate to communicate immediately with a nurse colleague or physician in the same unit.

-• Ask for support: Research indicates that working in the CVICU, especially with end-of-life situations, can be difficult for nurses, regardless of experience level.
+• Ask for support: Research indicates that working in the CVICU, especially in end-of-life situations, can be difficult for nurses, regardless of experience level.
 As a result, a qualitative study suggests that support networks may be helpful when dealing with end-of-life care.
 As a new CVICU nurse, you can seek help from colleagues, mentors, and other experienced nurses.
 You can also participate in debriefings, attend seminars, or download CVICU-related applications to your phone.
 In either case, seeking assistance can help you manage stress and provide quality patient care while working in the cardiovascular intensive care unit.

 CVICU Nursing: Heart and Perseverance Meet to Save Lives